-In Key Stage One and Two, pupils attend assemblies each Monday, Tuesday and Wednesday.
-They join together for a whole school assembly once a week each Friday.
+At the present time, Key Stage and whole school assemblies cannot be held due to Covid restrictions.
+When these restrictions are finally lifted, Key Stage One and Two, pupils will attend assemblies each Tuesday, Thursday and Friday.
 Children are encouraged to be active participants sharing their ideas and celebrating successes with the rest of the school.